MiriamBin/HTTP-Proxy-Controller-ex2/README.md

 and we used command design pattern for the options of the download command.

 <h2>Remarks</h2>
-Any kind of withe space in the command will be ignored - including space as command.
+Any kind of white space in the command will be ignored - including space as command.
 A local data structure to make searching and sorting easier